The book is "Yellow Dirt: An American Story of a Poisoned Land and a People Betrayed."

 The land the Anglo men encountered was much different than it is today, Pasternak found.

 The men, Pasternak reported, were part of a fictional company called Union Mines Development Corp.
-In reality, the men were looking for — and

 The even darker side of the story, however, was how the uranium would effect generations of Navajo people.
 Navajo miners averaged cumulative exposures of radiation that were 44 times higher than radiation levels at Hiroshima and Nagasaki, Pasternak reported.